Dysuria: A Merck Manual of Patient Symptoms podcast

 Women should have a pelvic examination to detect perineal inflammation or lesions and vaginal or cervical discharge.
 Swabs for STD testing and wet mount should be obtained at this time rather than doing a 2nd examination.

 Men should undergo external inspection to detect penile lesions and discharge; the area under the foreskin should be examined.
 Testes and epididymis are palpated to detect tenderness or swelling.
 Rectal examination is done to palpate the prostate for size, consistency, and tenderness.

 The following findings are of particular concern:

 Interpretation of findings:

-Some findings are highly suggestive (see Some Causes of Dysuria).
+Some findings are highly suggestive (see Table 1: Some Causes of Dysuria).
 In young, healthy women with dysuria and significant symptoms of bladder irritation, cystitis is the most likely cause.
 Visible urethral or cervical discharge suggests an STD.
 Thick purulent material is usually gonococcal; thin or watery discharge is nongonococcal.
 Vaginitis and the ulcerative lesions of herpes simplex virus infection are typically apparent on inspection.
 In men, a very tender prostate suggests prostatitis, and a tender, swollen epididymis suggests epididymitis.
 Other findings also are helpful but may not be diagnostic; eg, women with findings of vulvovaginitis may also have a UTI or another cause of dysuria.
 Diagnosis of UTI based on symptoms is less accurate in the elderly.